Date

 Once all the main panels are secured, it’s time to finish the job with flashing and trim.
 These pieces seal the seams and edges where the roof is most vulnerable to leaks, like in valleys, around chimneys, and where the roof meets a wall.
 Install the eave trim at the lower edges and the gable trim along the sloped sides.
 The final piece of the puzzle is the ridge cap, which covers the peak where the two slopes of the roof meet.
 Each piece of trim must be installed correctly and sealed to ensure your roof is completely weatherproof.

-Step 5: Do a Final Check and Clean Up
+Step 5: The Final Inspection and Cleanup

 You’re almost there!
 With everything installed, walk around and give your new roof a thorough inspection.
 Check that all screws are snug (but not too tight), panel overlaps are secure, and all trim and flashing are properly sealed.
 Look for any scratches or scuffs that may have happened during installation and touch them up with a manufacturer-approved paint to prevent rust.
 Finally, clean up your work area.
 Remove all leftover materials, metal scraps, and stray screws from the roof and the ground below to ensure the site is safe and tidy.

-Common DIY Mistakes to Avoid
+Common DIY Metal Roofing Mistakes (and How to Avoid Them)

 Installing a metal roof can be a rewarding project, but a few common slip-ups can turn your dream roof into a leaky headache.
 Knowing what to watch for can save you from costly repairs down the road.
 Even the most careful DIYer can miss a small detail that has a big impact on the roof’s performance and lifespan.